cherrytrees97/cutnrun-cutntag-pipeline/README.md

 1. `bowtie2_qc_summary.R` - this script summarizes the QC reports given by bowtie2
 2. `bowtie2_fragment_length_analysis.R` - this script checks the fragment lengths obtained after CUT&TAG/CUT&RUN sequencing to see if they match what we expect.

-Prior to running `bowtie2_fragment_length_analysis.R`, `batch_frag_len.sh` must be run to extract the number of fragments for a given fragment size for each sample.

 ### 4: Convert SAM to BAM and BED file format
 After performing the QC, the SAM files were converted to both BAM and BED format.
 As a part of this process, the reads were also filtered to remove unmapped read pairs, and read pairs that are under 1000 bp.